upbound/composition-testing/crossplane-cli/render/extra_resources/README.md

 This example shows various ways of Mocking data for the Composition.

-Context can come from the built-in alpha Environment Configs.
+Context can come from the built-in alpha [Environment Configurations](https://docs.crossplane.io/latest/concepts/environment-configs/).
+Note that as an alpha feature, the built-in Environment Configurations is likely to be deprecated in favor of using Composition Functions with Extra Resources.

-Extra Resources are a new feature in Crossplane 1.16, allowing Functions to get access to any cluster-scoped resource Crossplane already has access to.
+[Extra Resources](https://github.com/crossplane/crossplane/blob/master/design/design-doc-composition-functions-extra-resources.md) are a new feature in Crossplane 1.16, allowing
+Functions to get access to any cluster-scoped resource Crossplane already has access to.
 This allows Composition authors to look up any other Resource on a Crossplane cluster.